This post is sponsored by Bemz. Their product + our style = the perfect collaboration. We hope you’re inspired.

 Bedskirts: Y’all know I love a traditional design, and the pleated bedskirts are pretty classic looking too.
 Pair that with a mattress cover and layer with some vintage pieces… smokin’ hot.

-After this whole process, I’m a fan of these slip cover.
+After this whole process, I’m a fan of these slip covers.
 It’s smart because it’s less waste.
 The slip covers are made to order in Europe.
 Made to order companies don’t have stock sitting on a shelf that could wind up in the trash.
 I procrastinated throwing out old stinky sofa because of guilt.
 I’m glad I was able to donate it and someone is using it – but it still feels wasteful.
 If Nero ruins the slipcover, I can simply get a new one, and can reuse the furniture frame.

 I really love the idea of switching out the colors every so often.
 I love color, but the idea of spending thousands on a dramatic color makes me nervous.
 It was fun to get out of my box a bit and take a risk on the orange.